IAB-PrivSec-program/draft-iab-privsec-metadata-insertion/draft-iab-privsec-confidentiality-mitigations.md

 interface identifier in IPv6 addresses, the unique identifiers used in DHCP or DHCPv6, or unique identifiers used in various link-local discovery protocols.
-The need to consider the interplay among responses is a general one, and this section exams some common interactions.
+The need to consider the interplay among responses is a general one, and this section will examine some common interactions.

 IANA Considerations